-The Behavioral Medicine Program (BMED) at Massachusetts General Hospital includes clinical, research and training activities that focus on the intersection of psychology and health.
+The Behavioral Medicine Program (BMED) at Massachusetts General Hospital provides clinical, research and training activities that focus on the intersection of psychology and health.

 The mission of the Child Cognitive Behavioral Therapy Program at Massachusetts General Hospital is to provide state-of-the-art cognitive behavioral therapy to children, adolescents and young adults with a range of emotional and behavioral problems.